wearedood/awesome-base/README.md

 - **[Beefy](https://beefy.com/)**: Beefy automates yield farming to make DeFi easy, safe and efficient for all.
 By autocompounding your tokens, Beefy unlocks higher returns so you earn more of what you love.

+- **[Aerodrome](https://aerodrome.finance/)**: Aerodrome is the central trading and liquidity hub on Base.
+Built on the Velodrome model, it's designed to serve as Base's central liquidity layer with vote-escrowed tokenomics and bribes marketplace.

+- **[BaseSwap](https://baseswap.fi/)**: BaseSwap is a decentralized exchange (DEX) built on Base, offering automated market making (AMM) functionality with farming and staking opportunities for users.

+- **[Seamless Protocol](https://seamlessprotocol.com/)**: Seamless is a decentralized, non-custodial liquidity protocol on Base where users can participate as depositors or borrowers.
+It's designed for capital efficiency and user experience.

 - **[Bridge](https://bridge.xyz)**: APIs to move into, out of, and between any form of a dollar.